 Our international trips are open to anyone 18 yrs and older.
 So if your child meets that requirement, great!
 We love to see families serving together.
 If your child is younger than 18, we have two other opportunities for you to serve with them: the Youth Mission trip (open to youth entering 7th grade and older) or the Family Mission trip (open to ages 8 and up accompanied by a parent).

-Can I go on the youth trip with my child?
+Can I go on the youth mission with my child?

-We would love for you to go on the Youth trip with your child.
+We would love for you to go on the Youth Mission with your child.
 Serving alongside your youth and modeling your faith is very important.
-On the Youth trip though, you are considered an Adult Leader and are there for all the youth, not just your child.
+On the Youth Mission, you are considered an Adult Leader and are there for all the youth, not just your child.
 There will be times when you and your child are not together for a specific activity, or you may not be in the same small groups for discussion.
-This isn’t an opportunity to chaperone, it’s actually an opportunity to help lead some of our youth, including your own.
+But the shared experience is just as impactful and priceless.

 Why not just send money?

 It’s a good question and one that is asked a lot.
-We don’t just send the money because God created us to be in relationship with each other.
+Sometimes sending money is the best option.
+St. Philip’s mission model is a both-and model.
+We don’t just send money because God created us to be in relationship with each other.
 Money can’t speak.
 It can’t tell people or show people who Christ is and what He gave His life for.
 It can’t hug a child that needs to feel loved.
 It can’t teach a teacher the best way to make lesson plans.
-As westerners, we tend to think money is the answer to all problems.
-But it’s not, Christ is.
+As westerners, we tend to think money is the answer to all problems, but it’s not, Christ is.
 Our teams get as much out of the trip as the people we go to serve.
-St. Philip’s missions are partnerships, and the vary definition of partner implies both parties benefit.

 What good does it do since I can’t speak the language?

 Ever heard the phrase “actions speak louder than words”?
-We have translators on each of our teams that go to countries that speak different languages.
-So you will have the opportunity to communicate with the local people.
+We have translators on each of our teams, so you will have the opportunity to communicate with the local people.
 And even if you can’t speak the language – your presence, your smile, your help, your time, your love – speaks louder than any words you could say.